-The end of the year is the season for good food and get-togethers.
-Since most of us were deprived of celebrating the holidays to the fullest last year thanks to the pandemic, we’re sure you’re doubly excited for this year’s festivities.
+The end of the year is the season for good food, get-togethers, and holiday parties.
+Since most of us were deprived of celebrating the holidays to the fullest last year thanks to the pandemic, we’re sure you’re doubly excited about this year’s festivities.

 As you get your home all decked out for the celebrations, don’t forget to prep your fur babies for the holidays!
 There’s nothing more that can spoil the holiday fun than cutting a party short for an emergency trip to the vet.

 Here are our top tips and tricks to keep your pets happy and safe throughout the holiday party season.

 For pets that are too excitable or anxious around other people, you could consider giving them a mild sedative (vet prescribed, of course) or tire them out before the party.
 Catnip overload will make your cats zone out eventually.
 For dog owners, more and more people are discovering the positive anti-anxiety effects of CBD treats.
 Not keen on CBD treats?
 Take your pooch for a nice long walk before your guests arrive.
 Walking is good for calming humans and canines.
 Woof!